 Call your doctor if your symptoms do not improve, or if they get worse while using dronabinol.

 Do not stop using dronabinol suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to avoid withdrawal symptoms when you stop using dronabinol.
+Ask your doctor how to safely stop using this medicine.

 Store the capsules or unopened liquid medicine in a tightly-closed container in the refrigerator.
 Do not freeze.